 Editor: change the text as below, page 239, line 20, [2]

-The pre-EDMG modulated fields when transmitted on each secondary channel shall have a relative delay with respect to the corresponding fields transmitted over the primary channel that is between zero (inclusive) and Tc (inclusive), where Tc=1/1.76 GHz.
+The pre-EDMG modulated fields when transmitted on each secondary channel shall have a relative delay with respect to the corresponding fields transmitted over the primary channel that is between zero (inclusive) and Tc (inclusive), where Tc is defined in Table 56.
 The relative delay applicable to each secondary channel transmission may be different from each other, so long as it follows the aforementioned rule.

 CID 1666, 1810